brainiactech/buddy-todo-app/README.md

 3. After entering user details click Add User button
 4. Click Submit button to proceed

-Note: The steps above applies to Todo as well
+Note: 2 to 4 in Step 4 applies to Todo as well

 #### Step 5: Note